Lawyers specialized in defamation law.

 A law firm for a new generation of creators.

-INFLUXIO Avocats is a law firm entirely dedicated to creation and new technologies.
-We support our clients with à la carte services or within the framework of our unlimited support offer.
+INFLUXIO is an European law firm entirely dedicated to creation and new technologies.
+We support our clients with a strong network of lawyers in several EU member states and in the UK.

 Rated 4.9/5 on Google Reviews